-

 - Social Security and Supplemental Security Income issued by the Social Security Administration

-- Veterans benefits administered by the U.S. Department of Veterans Affairs
+- Veterans' benefits administered by the U.S. Department of Veterans Affairs

 - Federal railroad retirement unemployment and sickness benefits administered by the Railroad Retirement Board